paulbrom/hmr-redux-mapper/docs/Mapper_Tool_Options.md

 |yes     |-h         |

 `verboseLogging` can be used to turn on verbose output from the tool.
-This is useful for debugging either integration problems or bugs in the redux mapper tool itself.
+This is useful for debugging either integration problems or bugs in the redux-mapper tool itself.